 Accounting wasn’t my thing.
 [Taking this course] might be one of the best decisions I’ve made

-After realising that Accounting wasn't where her passion truly laid, Chengxi Li started looking into possible alternative career paths and eventually came across the Master of Digital Learning Futures at Charles Darwin University; a new course for current and would-be educators working in the digital learning space.
+After realising that Accounting wasn't where her passion truly laid, Chengxi started looking into possible alternative career paths and came across the Master of Digital Learning Futures at Charles Darwin University; a course for current and would-be educators working in the digital learning space.

 “I became the first full-time student,” she tells us.

-The Master's teaches graduates how to use and evaluate digital learning tools for the education sector.
-A cross-disciplinary course offered by the School of Education, it includes a selection of core education units as well as electives in new media design, web development and systems management.
+The Master degree teaches graduates how to use and evaluate digital learning tools for the education sector.
+It's a cross-disciplinary course that includes a selection of core education subjects, as well as elective units in new media design, web development and systems management.

-For Li, the course spoke to a relatively newfound interest in teaching.
-As an undergraduate she participated in a program run by the Chinese government that placed student volunteers in rural areas throughout western China.
+For Chengxi, the course spoke to a relatively newfound interest in teaching.
+As an undergraduate, she had participated in a program run by the Chinese government that placed student volunteers in rural areas throughout western China.